 Bon Voyage !

-In June 2012, twelve Award Towards Excellence Program students received scholarship trips to France and Concordia Language Villages.
+In June 2013, thirteen Award Towards Excellence Program students received scholarship trips to France and Concordia Language Villages.

 Each year students are selected based upon their achievements in the program and by individual essays and interviews conducted by the Educational Outreach Committee.